Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Sensitivity Analysis

 \section{Sensitivity Analysis}

 In this section, we use the closed form derivations of the previous section to develop a set of sensitivity analysis procedures that provide analysts with information surrounding whether OLS or 2SLS may be more appropriate given the observed data and hypothesized assumption violations.
-We focus on comparing $A_3$ and $A_4$, or using $Z$ as a confounder versus as an IV, by graphically presenting the relative inconsistency $\frac{\lambda_4}{\lambda_3}$ as measured by the degree of IV assumption violations and unobserved confounding.
+We focus on comparing $A_3$ and $A_4$, or using $Z$ as a confounder versus as an IV, by graphically presenting the relative inconsistency $\phi = \frac{\lambda_4}{\lambda_3}$ as measured by the degree of IV assumption violations and unobserved confounding.

 The graphical depiction of the relative inconsistencies is largely motivated by Cincelli and Hazlett (2020) \citep{cinelli_making_2020} and Cincelli and Hazlett (2022)\citep{cinelli_omitted_2022} where they use a set of partial $R^2$'s to characterize how large the assumption violations in confounder and 2SLS analyses must be to render statistically significant results null.
-Instead of focusing on hypothesis testing, however, we examine how large unobserved confounding and the IV assumption violations could be in order for $\frac{\lambda_4}{\lambda_3} > 1$ or $\frac{\lambda_4}{\lambda_3} < 1$.
-Following this, like Cincelli and Hazlett, we use benchmarking to estimate the unobserved sensitivity quantities across a variety of scenarios.

-To briefly summarize the benchmarking procedure, suppose we have the quantity $R^2_{Y\sim U|X,W}$, or the additional gain in $R^2$ by adding $U$ to the regression of $Y$ on treatment $X$ and observed covariate $W$.
-We must assume that for the individual confounders that make up the composite confounder $W$, the magnitude of the $W_j-X$ relationship and $W_j-Y$ relationship for $j \in \{1,2,...J\}$ are similar to the magnitude of the $U-X$ and $U-Y$ relationship, respectively.
-As a result, we can therefore benchmark $R^2_{Y\sim U|X,W}$ as conservatively as possible with a quantity such as $\max_j R^2_{Y \sim W_j|X,\mathcal{W}_{-j}}$ where $W_{-j}$ represents all other observed confounders besides $W_j$.
-In the remainder of this section, we will focus on the sensitivity analysis procedure in the scenario of the exclusion restriction.
-Then, using the same principles, present the results for the independence and heterogeneity assumption violations more succinctly.
+Instead of focusing on hypothesis testing, however, we examine how large unobserved confounding and IV assumption violations could be in order for move us away from ambivalence over the choice of methodology (i.e. $\phi = 1$) either towards 2SLS ($\phi > 1$) or OLS ($\phi < 1$).
+Quantifying this $\phi$ one IV assumption at a time, we build a detailed picture of the strengths and limitations relating to an analysis.
+Following this, like Cincelli and Hazlett, we use benchmarking to estimate the unobserved quantities contained within the closed-form derivations across a variety of scenarios.
+In the remainder of this section, we will focus on the sensitivity analysis procedure in the case of the exclusion restriction.
+Then, using the same principles, present the results for the independence and heterogeneity assumption violations more briefly.